I Said to Myself 'My Attention Span Is Shot'. Here’s How I Got It Back

 There was a moment on day three when I sat in silence for so long I became convinced the cat was judging me.

-📢 Read More in This Series: Digital Detox: Reclaiming Your Life in the Digital Age
+📢 Read More in This Series: Digital Detox: Reclaiming Your Life in the Digital Age and tech-free vacation planning for your own digital detox experience

 Managing Distractions

 If you’ve ever sat down to do one thing—just one!—and found yourself, twenty minutes later, deep in a Wikipedia rabbit hole about the world’s largest candy store, you know how easily distractions can derail your best intentions.
-In a world where every device is designed to grab your attention, staying focused can feel impossible.
+In a world where every device is designed to grab your attention, staying focused and maintaining concentration can feel impossible.

 A Mind Begins to Return